Zohairk4help/Data_Exploration/README.md

 # Data_Exploration
-This repo contains the files that shows my skills on data cleaning, visualisation, wrangling and exploration.
+This repo contains the files that show my skills on data cleaning, visualisation, wrangling and exploration.